As a professional in the education industry for over 10 years, I believe knowledge should be made available to all willing students.

 First and foremost, you need to establish the thesis of your essay.
 What are you going to be describing?
 This is your introduction, and it will set the tone for your essay.

 The second element is the most obvious: the body of the essay.
 If your descriptive essay is about your first pet, the body of the essay will discuss how you acquired the pet, all the things that made him or her distinctive (good and bad) and finally, how and when your first pet passed away, ran away or left the family for whatever reason.

 The third and final element of a well-written descriptive essay is a strong conclusion.
 If the introduction was about setting up what you're going to describe, the conclusion is about telling us for the final time what you described.
 This is the final paragraph or two and the last impression a reader will have of your essay.
 It should be strong.

 - Persuasive Essay Examples With Counter Arguments

-How to write a persuasive essay easily, with the best persuasive essay examples together with counter arguments to get the highest marks!
+How to write a persuasive essay, with essay examples and counter arguments so you can get the highest marks!

 - Good Attention-Getters for Speeches

 Do you want to immediately catch the audience's attention?
 You've come to the right place.